 It made me feel cautious about her when I learned how she treated that poor woman.
 I never developed any interest in taking her classes.
 I did not want to become the target of her wrath if, someday, someone complained about something trivial in regards to me, and she felt that associating with me brought reproach on her ministry.

 When I was a little girl, my stepfather made a very nice playhouse for my siblings and me.
 Dad had the plan and he had the knowledge how to put it together.
 He had the strength to use the saw and pound the nails into the boards.
 He had the resources to buy the wood, glass for windows, hinges, and nails, and he had the right tools, some potentially dangerous, that he took the risk of using.
 He got us kids to hold a few of the boards while he hammered them into place.
 The neighbourhood kids were envious of our playhouse when it was finished, but not once did any of us take credit for building it because we held some boards in place.
 Dad got the credit.

 We may not be involved in ministry in a formal way, but all of us have a responsibility to further God's Kingdom in whatever way comes to hand.
 Also, to pray for more opportunities to do so.

-It is okay to be thrilled with how God uses us, whom we may have never imagined that we would be chosen to write a cool poem, or see someone healed immediately after we prayed for them, or show up at just the right time and be led to do just the right thing.
-Yeah, it's fun.
-But to God be the glory, for it's His plan and His power that makes the plan happen.
-We are just the workmen.
+It is okay to be thrilled with how God uses us.
+We may have never imagined that we would be chosen to write a cool poem, or see someone healed immediately after we prayed for them, or show up at just the right time and be led to do just the right thing, privileged to carry the answer to someone's prayer.
+To God be the glory, for it's His plan and His power that makes the plan happen.

 Your word have I hid in my heart, that I might not sin against you.